Start your capital project

 I’ve received my funding letter

-Your funding letter outlines the details of your funding, your responsibilities for reporting on your project and specifies any conditions you need to meet.
+Your funding letter outlines the details of your funding and your responsibilities for reporting on the project, and specifies any conditions you need to meet.

 Funding conditions